-'''

-x = 3;

-x = 100 / 10;

-x += 3 + 4;

-x |= y && z;
+x |= y && z; '''

-'''

-'''

-x=3;

-x = 100/10;

-x += 3+4;

-x |= y&&z;
+x |= y&&z; '''

-'''

-Operators with a higher priority than others can exclude surrounding whitespace in order to denote precedence.
+• Operators with a higher priority than others can exclude surrounding whitespace in order to denote precedence.
 This is meant to allow for improved readability for complex statement.
 You should always use the same amount of whitespace on either side of an operator: